openconfig/featureprofiles/feature/aft/aft_base/otg_tests/afts_base/README.md

 Establish eBGP sessions between ATE:port1,port2 and DUT:port1,port2 and another between ATE:port3 and DUT:port3.
-*   Configure eBGP over the interface ip.
+*   Configure eBGP over the interface ip between ATE:port1,port2 and DUT:port1,port2.
+*   Configure eBGP over multihop between ATE:port3 and DUT:port3.
-*   eBGP must be multipath.
+*   eBGP must be multipath on ATE:port1,port2 and multihop on ATE:port3.
 *   Advertise 1000 ipv4,ipv6 prefixes from ATE port1,port2 observe received prefixes at DUT.
 *   Validate total number of entries of AFT for IPv4 and IPv6.
 *   Each prefix must have 2 next hops pointing to ATE port1,port2.
 *   Advertise 100 ipv4,ipv6 from ATE port3 observe received prefixes at DUT.

-Establish RSVP Sessions between ATE:port3 and SUT:port3.
-*   Configure mpls and rsvp sessions.
-*   Configure 2 ingress TE tunnels from DUT:port3 to ATE:port3.
-*   Tunnel destination is interface ip of ATE:port3.
-*   Configure explicit null and ipv6 tunneling.
-*   BGP advertised routes from ATE:port3 must be pointing to the 2 tunnels in the DUT.

 ### Procedure